 What we don’t: Not a top performer in any one category.

 For a trail runner that can do it all, we love the Salomon Sense Ride 5.
-Although not quite as snazzy-looking as some of the newer trail shoes, it’s not to be underestimated: The Sense Ride 5 is equally at home on quick door-to-trail runs as it is during ultra-distance pursuits, and can even handle technical cross-country terrain with ease.
+Although not quite as snazzy-looking as some of the newer trail shoes, it’s not to be underestimated: The Sense Ride 5 is equally at home on quick door-to-trail runs as it is during ultra-distance pursuits and can even handle technical cross-country terrain with ease.
 The all-around performance isn’t surprising given the Salomon’s versatile design, which features a moderate amount of cushioning (29.6mm in the heel), generously sized toe box, fairly standard 8-millimeter drop, and full Contagrip rubber outsole.
-And it’s comfortable, too: During a 100-mile race last summer, we swapped to the Sense Ride 5 at mile 45 (after forming blisters in one of the aforementioned snazzy shoes) and wore it to the finish line without complaint.
+And it’s comfortable, too: During a 100-mile race a couple summers ago, we swapped to the Sense Ride 5 at mile 45 (after forming blisters in one of the aforementioned snazzy shoes) and wore it to the finish line without complaint.

 See the Men's Salomon Sense Ride 5 See the Women's Salomon Sense Ride 5